bottlesdevs/Bottles/README.md

 2. Run `flatpak run -d --filesystem=$PWD --command=bash com.usebottles.bottles//master` from the root of the repository, followed by `./utils/install.sh`.
 This will build Bottles and install it under the `build/` directory.
 3. Run `./build/bin/bottles` to launch Bottles

-Due to GNOME Builder limitations, Builder cannot build Bottles from the time being; see [GNOME/gnome-builder#2061](https://gitlab.gnome.org/GNOME/gnome-builder/-/issues/2061).
+Due to GNOME Builder limitations, Builder cannot build Bottles for the time being; see [GNOME/gnome-builder#2061](https://gitlab.gnome.org/GNOME/gnome-builder/-/issues/2061) for more context.
 This is the best workaround we can provide.

 ## Code of Conduct
 This project follows the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct).
-You are expected to follow it in all Bottles spaces, such as this repository, project's social media, messenger chats and forums.
+You are expected to follow it in all Bottles spaces, such as this repository, the project's social media, messenger chats and forums.
 Bigotry and harassment will not be tolerated.

 ## Sponsors
 <a href="https://www.jetbrains.com/?from=bottles"><img height="55" src="https://unifiedban.solutions/static/images/jetbrains-logos/jetbrains.png" /></a>&nbsp;&nbsp;&nbsp;